-- a) Similar in effect to another motion which has been selected for debate or ballot at the same meeting of conference. - b) Similar in effect to a motion that has been rejected at either of the last two meetings of conference. - c) In the case of amendments to the constitution, incomplete in that it leaves unamended some other part of the constitution which contradicts the meaning of the amendment. - d) In the case of amendments to standing orders, incomplete in that it leaves unamended some other part of standing orders which contradicts the meaning of the amendment. - e) Ambiguous.
+- been selected for debate or ballot at the same meeting of conference. - b) Similar in effect to a motion that has been rejected at either of the last two meetings of conference. - c) In the case of amendments to the constitution, incomplete in that it leaves unamended some other part of the constitution which contradicts the meaning of the amendment. - d) In the case of amendments to standing orders, incomplete in that it leaves unamended some other part of standing orders which contradicts the meaning of the amendment. - e) Ambiguous.